Sometimes getting over an “almost” relationship is even harder than breaking up with someone.

 - Celebrate living.
 In reality, are for the badasses of the world, the brave, open-hearted ones willing to get back up after they fall, grow and evolve, and have their dreams come true.
 You got this!

 I have been speaking to people for years about relationships as a coach and counselor.
 It’s amazing to witness time and again how the heart can harbor such love for those we’ve never really fully connected with.
-Often I see this caused by lack of self-esteem in the individual.
+Often I see this caused by a lack of self-esteem in the individual.

 The most important thing to wrap one’s head around is the idea of being enough.